tinko26/ao/docs/modules/buffer4obj.md

 # ao_buffer4obj.h

-This module defines object buffer.
-In contrast to ordinary [buffers](../buffers.md), they do not temporarily store a stream of bytes of arbitrary length, but fixed-size blocks of memory, or objects.
+This module defines object buffers.
+In contrast to ordinary [buffers](buffer.md), they do not temporarily store a stream of bytes of arbitrary length, but fixed-size blocks of memory, or objects.

 ## Configuration